A topological classification of convex bodies: Proof of Lemma

 Now we define a two-parameter family of truncations of $K$, denoted by $K_R(\varepsilon)$.
 Let $z=f(x,y)$ be a function the graph of which is a neighborhood of $p$ in $\bd K$.
 Furthermore, for any $\phi \in [0,\pi]$, let $f_L(t)=f(t\cos \phi,t\sin \phi)$ be the restriction of $f$ to the line $L$ containing $(\cos \phi, \sin \phi)$ and the origin.
 Consider a value of $R$ such that $\frac{1}{R}$ is strictly smaller than any of the two principal curvatures of $\bd K$ at $p$.
 Then $\frac{1}{R} < |f''_L(0)|$ for any line $L$.
 Since $\bd K$ is $C^\infty$-class in a neighborhood of $p$, so is $f$ in a neighborhood of $(0,0)$.
 Thus, for some $\delta > 0$, $\frac{1}{R} < f''_L(t)$ for any $|t| \leq \delta$.

 We choose $\delta$ satisfying this condition, and consider the part $S$, with points for the coordinates of which $\sqrt{x^2+y^2} \leq \delta$ and $z > 0$, of the sphere of radius $R$ that touches the plane $\{ z=1 \}$ at $p$ from the side containing the origin.
 Clearly, $S$ is a closed spherical cap.
 Now, set $C_R$ as the intersection of all closed half spaces that contain $S$ and with their boundaries tangent to $S$.
 Then $C_R$ is a `cone with a rounded apex'.
 Note that $C_R$ is convex, contains $K$, and that $(\bd C_R) \cap K = \{ p \}$.
-Furthermore, the boundary of the translate $C_R(\varepsilon)$, with a sufficiently small vector $(0,0,-\varepsilon)$ where $\varepsilon > 0$, intersects $\bd K$ in a simple smooth closed curve contained in the translate of the interior of the spherical cap $S$.
+Furthermore, the boundary of the translate $C_R(\varepsilon)$, with a sufficiently small vector $(0,0,-\varepsilon)$ where $\varepsilon > 0$, intersects $\bd K$ in a simple smooth closed curve contained in the translate of the interior of the spherical cap $S$; here, the fact that the intersection is a simple closed curve is shown by the fact that the planar section of the boundary of the translate with any plane through $[o,p]$ intersects the corresponding planar section of $\bd K$ at two distinct points (cf. Figure~\ref{fig:cutting}).
 Our first lemma describes the properties of the intersection $K_R(\varepsilon) = C_R(\varepsilon) \cap K$.

 \begin{lem} Let $\frac{1}{R}$ be smaller than any of the two principal curvatures of $\bd K$ at $p$.
 Then there are constants $\lambda_1, \lambda_2, \lambda_3 > 0$ depending only on $R$ and $K$ such that for every sufficiently small $\varepsilon > 0$ the following hold. \begin{itemize} \item[(1)] no point of $(\bd K) \cap \B_{\lambda_1 \sqrt{\varepsilon}}(p)$ belongs to $K_R(\varepsilon)$. \item[(2)] $(\bd K) \setminus \B_{\lambda_2 \sqrt{\varepsilon}}(p) \subseteq K_R(\varepsilon)$. \item[(3)] If $D$ is a convex body, with center $o'$ and satisfying $K_R(\varepsilon) \subseteq D \subseteq K$, then $|o'| \leq \lambda_3 \varepsilon^2$. \end{itemize} \end{lem}